 Yes, you can rent out your house with an FHA loan, but not right away.
 You won’t qualify for an FHA loan if you’re purchasing the property with the sole intention of renting it out.
 When you close on the home, you have to sign a statement confirming that you plan to move into the home within 60 days.
 Plus, you are also required to occupy the residence for at least 12 months after the closing.
 But, after those 12 months, you are free to rent it out if you so choose.
 There are also extenuating circumstances that allow you to legally leave in less than 12 months, such as relocating for work.

-Can I Rent Out My House With a VA Loan?
+Can I Rent Out My House with a VA Loan?"

 You can rent out your home if you have a VA loan as long as you meet the lender's requirements, the most important of which is the occupancy requirement.
 Usually, that means the home was your primary residence for at least 12 months, so you'll only be able to rent the house after living there for a year.

 It depends on the individual lender, but it’s never a bad idea.
 While most lenders probably won’t care as long as you continue to occupy the home, they may have certain requirements or need information on the tenant.
 For instance, some lenders require any renters to have mortgage insurance in case their belongings are stolen or damaged.
-So, it never hurts to give them a quick phone call and review their policy on tenants, even if you’re just renting out a room.
+So, it never hurts to give them a quick phone call and review their policy on tenants, even if you’re just renting out a room in your house.

 You will need to contact your lender and confirm they consent to the arrangement.
 Failure to do so could be considered a breach of contract and result in legal action being taken against you.
 Some lenders will allow it as long as you respect the loan terms.
 Others may charge you fees or adjust the terms of the mortgage to what is customary for an investment property.
 So, it’s essential to have a clear plan and understand the potential consequences before accepting a tenant.